From December 2019

 Steven’s readiness to share his expertise and wisdom has been greatly appreciated by both colleagues and clients and has played a significant part in the development of many individuals within the company and industry at large.

-He will be succeeded by Chris Huscroft, our Chief Operating Officer.
+He will be succeeded by Chris Huscroft, our Chief Operations Officer.

 Contact: Steven Walker